KeithTheEE/redditPythonHelper/ROADMAP.md

- Prebuild and pickle the output tdm of summarizeText.buildModelFromDocsInFolder(sourceDataPath=paths["englishDB"]) so the raspberry pi doesn't have to hit memory errors in in main.startupBot() load the prebuilt database and build it if the prebuild database does not exist
+ Prebuild and pickle the output tdm of summarizeText.buildModelFromDocsInFolder(sourceDataPath=paths["englishDB"]) so the raspberry pi doesn't have to hit memory errors in in main.startupBot() load the prebuilt database and build it if the prebuild database does not exist.
+ Or just build a custom compression scheme and load that instead of using pickle

  - test.EvaluatePost():
  This is going to require some restructuring of the bot in main.
 Take a post given a post id, then run it through the classifier where the exitpoints are turned off from the functions, forcing it to classify the post in full